 We rely on natural gas to live our lives to the fullest and run our businesses efficiently.
 We count on it to keep us warm when the nights turn cold.
 For cooking and cleaning, making and manufacturing, pipelines fuel our homes and our businesses, empowering our communities and the economy.

-The new Spire STL Pipeline, if approved and constructed, will provide significant benefits to more than 647,000 homes and businesses in the entire St. Louis region.
+The new Spire STL Pipeline, once constructed, will provide significant benefits to more than 647,000 homes and businesses in the entire St. Louis region.
 We’ll create more diversity in our energy supply providing even more competitive pricing for natural gas customers in the region.
 The pipeline will also enhance reliability and earthquake resiliency and create new commercial and industrial growth opportunities in the region and along the proposed route.

 Creating economic opportunities